President & CEO

 Matt is most proud of the quality of Insight’s work.
 “The research and preparation that our staff and volunteers do before even setting foot into a recording studio is what allows us to maintain such a high level of quality.
 Word lists for pronunciations of uncommon names and places are not optional when you are reading a magazine like National Geographic Traveler or Smithsonian, they are mandatory, and we do this for every title we produce – every month!
 The technical side of things changes all the time…new specifications, new tools, new technology… but the work that goes into the pre-production of these books and magazines is still done mostly with pencil, paper, telephone, and an entire wall full of reference materials that we have accumulated over the years.”

 Matt holds both a Bachelor’s degree and Master’s degree in Applied Music from the University of Miami, and remains very active in the arts outside of Insight’s friendly confines, as a composer, sound designer, and performing musician.
-In 2013, Matt won his fifth Carbonell award for “Best Sound Design”, the region’s highest theatrical honor, and is a bassoonist for the Boca Raton Symphonia.
+In 2017, Matt won his seventh Carbonell award for “Best Sound Design”, the region’s highest theatrical honor, and is a bassoonist for the Boca Raton Symphonia.

 “There is a strong, familial atmosphere here.
 I feel so fortunate to have worked alongside Caroline (Mansur), and to have been privy to her vision, and passion, for Insight.
 With our current staff and board, I know that we can grow: and even expand on that vision.
 This is an exciting time for us and I will work in earnest to make sure that Insight isn’t Broward County’s ‘best kept secret’ any longer.”